-C7.
-Environmental performance - Climate Change

-(7.1.1) Has your organization undergone any structural changes in the reporting year, or are any previous structural changes being accounted for in this disclosure of emissions data?
+37. Environmental performance - Climate Chang je (7.1) Is this your first year of reporting emissions data to CDP?
+Select from: ☑ No (7.1.1) Has your organization undergone any structhanges being accounted for in this disclosure of ctural changes in the reporting year, or are any previous structural emissions data?
 Has there been a structural change?
-Select all that apply ✓ No

-(7.1.2) Has your emissions accounting methodology, boundary, and/or reporting year definition changed in the reporting year?
+Select all that apply ☑ No Fixed row] [7.1.2) Has your emissions accounting methodolo year? gy, boundary, and/or reporting year definition changed in the reportin Change(s) in methodology, boundary, and/or reporting year definition?
+Select all that apply

-Change(s) in methodology, boundary, and/or reporting year definition?
-Select all that apply ✓ No
+Change(s) in methodology, boundary, and/or reporting year definition? ✓ No